PRATIKSINDHIYA/PixabaySearcher/README.md

-# 🖼️ PixabayImageSearch 📸
+# 🖼️ PixabaySearcher📸

-PixabayImageSearch is a React-based app that allows users to search for images from the **Pixabay** platform 🌍.
+PixabaySearcher is a React-based app that allows users to search for images from the **Pixabay** platform 🌍.
 The app lets users explore images in various categories such as **Nature**, **Fashion**, **Music**, etc. This project mimics the Pixabay image search functionality with a simple and user-friendly interface 😎.

 ## 🎯 Features